EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/ensomap/tutorial_ensomap.rst

 We will use robust narrow-band spectral indices to rule out several typical ground cover types such as water, green and dry vegetation as you probably have no inside information about the situation in the area there.

 Start EnSoMAP under :menuselection:`Applications > Soil Applications > EnSoMAP 2.0`.
 In the window that pops up, select the **Masking tab**, chose the hyperspectral input file and set the output directory.
 To generate a soil dominated mask file select all three indices:

     - The **NDRBI** (Normalized Difference Red Blue Index) identifies water
     - The **NDVI** (Normalized Difference Vegetation Index) reacts to green photosynthetic vegetation
     - The **nCAI** (normalized Cellulose Absorption Index) is sensitive to dry non-photosynthetic vegetation (NPV) cover such as crop residues

+Click **Run** to calculate the soil masks.

 .. image:: img/fig7.png
     :width: 800px